Carl-Gustaf Rossby: Biography

 Carl-Gustaf Rossby was born in Stockholm, Sweden.
 He was the first of five children born to Arvid and Alma Charlotta (Marelius) Rossby.
 He attended Stockholm University, where he developed his first interest in mathematical physics.

 Rossby came into meteorology and oceanography while studying geophysics under Vilhelm Bjerknes at the Geophysical Institute, University of Bergen in Bergen, Norway, during 1919, where Bjerknes' group was developing the groundbreaking concepts that became known as the Bergen School of Meteorology, including theory of the polar front.

 He also studied at the University of Leipzig and at the Lindenberg Observatory (Meteorologisches Observatorium Lindenberg) in Brandenburg where upper air measurements by kite and balloon were researched.
 In 1921 he returned to Stockholm to join the Meteorological and Hydrographic Office (which later became the Swedish Meteorological and Hydrological Institute) where he served as a meteorologist on a variety of oceanographic expeditions.
-While ashore between expeditions, he studied mathematical physics at the University of Stockholm (Filosofie Licentiat, 1925).
+While ashore between expeditions, he studied mathematical physics at the Stockholm University (Filosofie Licentiat, 1925).

 In 1925 Rossby was granted a fellowship from the Sweden-America Foundation "to study the application of the polar front theory to American weather".
-In the U.S. Weather Bureau in Washington, DC he combined theoretical work on atmospheric turbulence with the establishment of the first weather service for civil aviation.
+In the U.S. Weather Bureau in Washington, DC, he combined theoretical work on atmospheric turbulence with the establishment of the first weather service for civil aviation.
 In 1928 he became associate professor in the Aeronautics Department of the Massachusetts Institute of Technology (MIT).
 Shortly after this MIT launched the first department of meteorology in the US.
 In 1931 he also became a research associate at Woods Hole Oceanographic Institution.
 His interests during this time ranged over atmospheric thermodynamics, mixing and turbulence, and the interaction between oceans and the atmosphere.